 The University has the right to restrict access to campus grounds, academic and administrative buildings, and residence halls, which are open to faculty, staff, students, and invited guests.
 Unauthorized individuals may be asked to leave.
 MACU Department of Public Safety has the authority to issue trespass notices to unauthorized people, which are usually done upon receipt of a complaint.
-MACU Police Officers also may arrest anyone returning to campus after receiving such a notice.
+Cleveland County Sheriff's Office also may arrest anyone returning to campus after receiving such a notice.
 Most academic buildings are secured and closed between 9:00 pm and 6:30 am.
-MACU PD checks that only people with authorization are in buildings after hours.
+Cleveland County Sheriff's Office checks that only people with authorization are in buildings after hours.
 Visitors and others may be asked to leave university buildings during nonpublic hours.
 During university recesses (holidays, summer schedules, etc.), all building hours are subject to change.
 Both academic and administrative buildings are generally secured at 9:00 pm on weekdays and closed on weekends and holidays during recesses.
 During these periods, MACU DPS and/or Student Life Staff communicate and/or distribute information about safety protocols and specific emergency procedures to students who remain on campus.